Fife Lake (Saskatchewan): Description

 Fife Lake a is shallow, irregularly shaped prairie lake.
 Its primary inflow, Hay Meadow Creek, flows into the west end of the lake from the central part of the Wood Mountain Hills.
 Girard Creek, the lake's outflow, is a tributary of the East Poplar River.
 The East Poplar River is a major tributary of the Poplar River, which connects to the Missouri River in the U.S. state of Montana.

 Being a shallow prairie lake, during drought years, Fife Lake water levels drop significantly.
 Lake water levels have been known to fluctuate by over 2 m.
 A record surface elevation high of 802.7 m was recorded in 1979 and a record low of 800 m was recorded in 1993.
 By 2011, the lake had stabilised at 801.4 m above sea level.
-Fife Lake had been known for great walleye fishing, but the low water levels through the late 1980s and 1990s had caused caused the fish to die off.
+Fife Lake had been known for great walleye fishing, but the low water levels through the late 1980s and 1990s had caused the fish to die off.
 While the lake is known for significant seasonal water level changes, the Water Security Agency said that the extreme water level changes seen at that time were related to coal mining operations 21 km to the south-east, near Coronarch.
 In the spring of 2016, with water levels having recovered, the lake was re-stocked with 200,000 walleye.